sickozell/SickoCV/README.md

 A double click on 'STOR' button saves the current sequence to the selected program.
 'RECL' button reloads the stored selected program.

 TrigSeq and TrigSeq+ have a TURING mode setting in the right-click menu.
-It activates the CV out calculation regarding the on steps as if it was a 'fixed' randLoops module where you can manually adjust the bits of the register.
+It activates the CV out calculation regarding the on steps as if it was a 'fixed' randLoops module where you can manually set the bits of the register.
 Please refer to randLoops instruction to see how it works.
 In TURING mode the RST knob acts like a CV out attenuator.